opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 .. index:: FeatureEvaluator::setWindow

-cv::FeatureEvaluator::setWindow
+FeatureEvaluator::setWindow
 -------------------------------
 :func:`CascadeClassifier::runAt`
-.. cfunction:: bool FeatureEvaluator::setWindow(Point p)
+.. c:function:: bool FeatureEvaluator::setWindow(Point p)

     Sets window in the current image in which the features will be computed (called by ).